What is Typosquatting?

 How Does Typosquatting Work?

-Typosquatting is made possible by typos, misspellings or misunderstandings in a popular domain name.
-If a user makes a mistake while typing a domain name and fails to notice it, they may accidentally end up on an alternative website set up by the typosquatters.
+Typosquatting is made possible by typos, misspellings or misunderstandings of a popular domain name.
+If a user makes a mistake while typing a domain name and fails to notice it, they may accidentally end up on an alternative website set up by the cybercriminals.

 There are at least eight kinds of typosquatting:

-- Typos: Mistyped web addresses of well-known brands in the address bar, such as goigle.com
+- Typos: Mistyped web addresses of well-known brands in the address bar, such as "faacebook.com."

 - Wrong domain extensions: As more top-level domain (TLD) names are added, so does the likelihood of typosquatting sites.
 An example here would be google.co.
 Another common domain extension error is typing ".com" instead of a ".org"

-- Alternative spellings: Users may be misled by alternative spelling of services, brand names or products like getphotos.com vs getfotos.com
+- Alternative spellings: Users may be misled by the abstract spelling of services, brand names or products.
+For example, getphotos.com vs getfotos.com

 - Hyphenated domains/combosquatting: This involves omitting or adding a hyphen in order to illegally direct traffic to a typo-domain e.g. facebook.com vs. face-book.com